gokhantaskan/vite-react/README.md

 ## Features

 - Pre-configured with Vite for fast development and optimized builds
-- Integrated styling solution using Tailwind CSS, Material-UI theme, and twin.macro
+- Integrated styling solution using TailwindCSS, MUI, and twin.macro
 - Integrated multi-language solution using i18n-next
-- Centralized theme configuration for both Tailwind and Material-UI
+- Centralized theme configuration
-- Type checking with TypeScript throughout development and build processes
+- Type checking throughout development and build processes
 - Essential libraries included:
   - Formik for form management
   - Yup for validation